-- 7 partnering projects that contribute to the strategic research roadmap,
+- Seven Partnering projects that contribute to the strategic research roadmap;

 The Human Brain Project is very active in finding collaboration with ongoing initiatives in the same domain in Europe and beyond (USA, Japan and Canada).

-The Human Brain Project (HBP) helps researchers to access and share collections of brain data from different species (from mice to humans) allowing to:
+The Human Brain Project helps researchers to access and share collections of brain data from different species (from mice to humans), contributing to:

 - advance the development of supercomputers and massive data storage.

-Responsible Research and Innovation is also a very important dimension of HBP.
+Responsible Research and Innovation is also a very important dimension of the project.
 In addition to ethics management, the Flagship carries out foresight and philosophy work and citizens’ engagement.

-HBP's findings and approaches are regularly showcased at events such as Society for Neuroscience (SFN) annual meeting, and shared with the scientific community, especially with the young researchers, through dedicated workshops organised by the HBP's education programme.
+The Human Brain Project's findings and approaches are regularly showcased at events such as the Society for Neuroscience's annual meeting, and shared with the scientific community, especially with the young researchers, through dedicated workshops organised by the project's education programme.

 How to join the Human Brain Project

-Contributing to the HBP Flagship's objectives and strategic roadmap is possible through calls for expression of interest —which are open when new expertise and ideas are required in the core project — or through the project partnering mechanism.
-This mechanism is designed for the research projects funded at national, transnational or European level which want to join the HBP initiative to contribute and benefit from the network and visibility.
+Contributing to the Human Brain Project's Flagship objectives and strategic roadmap is possible through calls for expression of interest —which are open when new expertise and ideas are required in the core project — or through the project partnering mechanism.
+This mechanism is designed for the research projects funded at national, transnational or European level, which can make valuable contributions to the Human Brain Project network.

 - The Human Brain Project review (2016-2017)

-- EC Vice President Ansip's blog post: Future and emerging technologies: investing in Europe's future, improving people's lives
+- European Commission Vice President Ansip's blog post: Future and emerging technologies: investing in Europe's future, improving people's lives

 - FET Flagships: lessons learnt